rcc-uchicago/RCC-benchmark-suite/hpcc/README.md

    your environment.
 2. Execute the script to build the benchmark with your desired compiler and MPI stack.
+3. The build script will copy the final executables to the newly created directory `build/bin`.

 Multiple builds with different toolchains are allowed and encouraged if relevant to system performance.